-I am currently a graduate student at the University of Toronto Institute for Aerospace Studies and Robotics Institute working in the Space and Terrestrial Autonomous Robotic Systems (STARS) Lab under supervision of Dr. Jonathan Kelly.
+I am currently a graduate researcher at the University of Toronto Institute for Aerospace Studies and Robotics Institute working in the Space and Terrestrial Autonomous Robotic Systems (STARS) Lab under supervision of Dr. Jonathan Kelly.
 My research work involves using observability and noise awareness to improve performance and robustness for aerial and ground robots.

 Prior to joining the STARS Lab, I spent time working on research and development for lidar at Neptec Technologies and for software defined networking at Nokia.
 This website highlights some of my projects and publications.
 For any questions, feel free to reach out via email!